lachlandeer/central-bank-nlp/README.md

 #### Challenges

+Scraping to download communications would be best to get the data.
+Right now I am copying the communications and putting them in text files.
+I need to explore more how I can use scraping to get quicker access to text data.

 I am struggling to load all of the fomc text data so I can use more documents than one.
 Right now, I am cutting and pasting a text document and then doing analysis on it.

 ### Resource